Style, F-G-H-I-J

 five grand challenges — Lowercase in text referring to the five grand challenges that are an emphasis for research and education by K-State Research and Extension.
 They are: global food systems, water, health, developing tomorrow’s leaders, and community vitality.
 The order can vary, but global food systems should be listed first.
 The publication UNN28, Making a Difference for Kansans, January 2014, describes the five grand challenges in more detail.

-flier — Standard spelling in American English, applies to both the person who flies and the handbill announcing an event or product.
+flyer — Preferred now and included in AP, this word applies to both the person who flies and the handbill announcing an event or product.
+Use flier for the phrase take a flier, meaning to take a bit of a risk.

 foodborne — One word.